-Explore the following article and artworks by Adam David Taylor, a painter, who talks about his connection to the rural environment, and taking inspiration from moving to Pembrokeshire in Wales.
+Explore the following article and artworks by Adam David Taylor, a painter, who talks about his connection to the rural environment and how he took inspiration from his move to Pembrokeshire in Wales.